Discipline equals freedom. This is actually a book title by Navy Seal Jocko Willink. But it's also a quote that sums up my morning routine.

 I have been using this ring for two years now and the data I get from my sleep and health is amazing - plus it has an airplane mode so I can disable the transmitter.

-You can order the new 2nd Generation Ring at the moment, use code FERGUS to save.
+You can order the new 2nd Generation Ring at the moment.

 For this I use Primal Pit Paste.
 And you can read why I use natural deodorant in my article - How Your Deodorant Could Ruining Your Sex Life; And Fragrance Has Nothing To Do With It!